acts-project/acts/docs/core/eventdata/tracks.md

 ## Component sharing

-{class}`Acts::MultiTrajectory` is designed so that components can be shared between components.
+{class}`Acts::MultiTrajectory` is designed so that components can be shared between track states.
 This can be achieved using the {func}`Acts::TrackStateProxy::shareFrom` can be used to set this up.

 Shareable components are